 - 3 semester hours each of:

-- Science credits earned over 10 years ago will be individually evaluated
+- Science credits earned over 10 years ago can be individually evaluated

 Files will be considered for acceptance after you have completed one of the following course sequences: